 For art aficionados, just outside Vejer is the Fundacion Montenmedio Arte Contemporaneo, an open-air sculpture park.

 The Costa de la Luz is very much one of Andalucia’s gastro heartlands.
-Local gastronomic delicacies not to be missed include prime Retinto beef from local cows, and atun de Almadraba, the tenderest tuna you’ve ever tasted.
+Local gastronomic delicacies not to be missed include prime Retinto beef from local cows, and ‘Atun de Almadraba’, the best tuna you’ve ever tasted.

 The tuna is caught in an ancient system of tunnels and nets, invented by the Phoenicians, Mediterranean traders and settlers, in around 800 BC.
 Today it’s one of the most sustainable fishing methods around, with only tuna of a minimum weight being taken.

-In April and May these seaside towns hold tuna routes, so you can try the prized fish prepared and cooked in a range of styles, from tartare (raw diced) to sashimi, in different restaurants to get the full effect of the juicy flavour and light, silky texture.
+In April and May, seaside towns like Conil de la Frontera host Tuna festivals, so you can try the prized fish prepared and cooked in a range of styles, from tartare (raw diced) to sashimi, in different restaurants to get the full effect of the juicy flavour and light, silky texture.

-In the area around Jerez, known as the Sherry Triangle – between Jerez itself, Sanlucar de Barrameda and El Puerto de Santa Maria – palomino and Pedro Ximenez grapes are grown in the sandy albariza soil, which are then made into the various different types of Sherry.
+In the area around Jerez, known as the Sherry Triangle, palomino and Pedro Ximenez grapes are grown in the sandy albariza soil, which are then made into the various different types of Sherry.
 Each of these pairs perfectly with different types of food, from Fino or Manzanilla with cheese and fish, to Oloroso with red meat, and Pedro Ximenez with desserts.

 The solera method of blending Sherry is unlike any other – learn about it on a fascinating bodega tour, which finishes up with the all-important tasting.

-What the likes of Vejer de la Frontera and Medona Sidonia may lack in designer shopping, they more than make up for in traditional local produce from bodegas and markets.
+For fashion and homewear, head to the city of Cadiz, or check out Vejer de la Frontera and Medona Sidonia for traditional local produce from bodegas and markets.

-Both towns continues the Moorish tradition for pastries and sweets: ‘alfajares’, tubes of honey, almond and dried fruit are the local Medina speciality, while the crumbly lard biscuits of Vejer are called ‘vejeriegas’.
+The smaller towns follow the Moorish tradition for pastries and sweets: ‘alfajares’, tubes of honey, almond and dried fruit are the local Medina Sidonia speciality, while the crumbly lard biscuits of Vejer are called ‘vejeriegas’.

-It’s worth making the trip to Barbate, a fishing town near Vejer, to buy atun de almadraba products, with all variety of cuts, from neck and cheek to belly, preserved in glass jars and tins, as well as mojama (dried tuna, known as jamon of the sea) – look out for Gadira and Baelo shops.
+You can also head to Barbate, a traditional fishing town near Vejer, to buy almadraba tuna products, with all variety of cuts, from neck and cheek to belly, preserved in glass jars and tins, as well as mojama (dried tuna, known as jamon of the sea) – look out for Gadira and Baelo shops.
 If it’s Saturday morning, don’t miss the market, which has the freshest fish, straight from the morning’s catch.

 When in Jerez, after your bodega tour and Sherry tasting, why not buy a bottle of your preferred wine?
 Drinking a glass of vino de Jerez at home will transport you back to your relaxed sun-soaked holiday in southern Spain.